jostephd/wesnoth-invisible-enemies/README.md

 >
 > Wesnoth 1.14 required, 1.14.5+ recommended.
 >
 > *This is the first version.
-Feedback is welcome on the forums thread!*"
+Feedback is welcome on the forums thread!*

 This is a simple modification for [The Battle for Wesnoth](https://www.wesnoth.org/) for single-player (SP) campaigns.
 When this modification is enabled, all AI units will be invisible (like an always-on, universal version of the "ambush" and "nightstalk" abilities).